voxdotdev/voxdotdev/README.md

 - 🌱 I’m currently learning more about PowerShell, Python, Javascript.
 - Repos you find here are built to teach myself with various resources, while (hopefully) assisting others.
 - 📫 Discord: Vox#9590 - drop me a message!
-Please note friend requests without a message will be discarded.
+- - Please note friend requests without a message will be discarded due to spam.
 - 💬 Ask me about: Automation / Scripting, Data Analysis, Video Game Assets